Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Introduction

 Thus, it is important to the astrophysical applications of neutrino science to devise techniques for multi-angle simulations of collective neutrino oscillations with $n_f$ = 3, and to create algorithms by which future quantum computers can efficiently compute such simulations.
 This paper details the extension of the two-flavor collective neutrino oscillation analysis in Ref. \cite{illa2022basic} to three flavors.
-This is the first attempt to implement collective neutrino oscillations with number of flavors $n_f$ = 3 on a quantum device, and the first to do so in a multi-angle formalism.
+The number of neutrinos in the simulation, $N$, is set to 2 for tests and simple demonstrations and 4 for the main run.
+While such system sizes are microscopic compared to what is possible with mean-field theory and are too small to have direct applications to astrophysical observables or supernova thermodynamics, they can still provide insight into the entanglement structure evolution of dense neutrino systems and are comparable to the $N = 5$ choice in the exact $n_f$ = 3 simulations that have been done so far \cite{siwach2023entanglement, balantekin2023quantum}.
+Furthermore, system sizes of this scale allow for testing of quantum algorithms that will enable the macroscopic simulation of full neutrino entanglement dynamics once quantum devices with sufficient qubit-count and state fidelity become available.

 This paper is organized as follows.
 In Section \ref{sec:collneutoscham}, the Hamiltonian that defines the dynamics of the collective neutrino oscillations is established and discussed.
 In Section \ref{sec:dwaveimplementationdescription}, the techniques for implementing dynamics on D-Wave's {\tt Advantage} quantum annealer are described.
 Section \ref{sec:fourneutrinosim} presents the results of the simulation.
-Section \ref{sec:qscalingadv} covers attempts to obtain scaling quantum advantage on a quantum annealer.
 Section \ref{sec:othersystems} discusses extension of the study to antineutrinos, Majorana neutrinos, and to time-dependent neutrino-neutrino interactions.
 Section \ref{sec:conclusion} discusses the implications of the results and future directions of research.
 Appendices discuss technical details.